 A Virtual Texture System

-An online-capable virtual WebGPU texture system was quite a challenge.
+An online-capable WebGPU virtuall texture system was quite a challenge.
 For this I had to initiate some extensions in three.js with the developers.
 But what exactly is a virtual texture system and why is it so incredibly valuable?
 Another name for virtual textures is Megatexture.
 With a virtual texture system it is possible to use gigantic textures (16k, 32k, 64k, … xM, … xG, …) highly efficiently.
 The most well-known example is Google Maps.
 Since the camera can never capture the entire area with maximum resolution, it makes no sense (and is not possible at all in terms of computing and memory requirements) to load the entire texture.
-A virtual texture system only loads the parts of a texture that are in the camera’s field of view and, depending on the distance, only the necessary resolution.
+A virtual texture system only loads the parts of a texture that are in the camera’s field of view and, depending on the distance, only in the necessary resolution.
 A video at the bottom left from the unreal engine documentation illustrates this or the associated source.
 And since I wanted to develop it just as well, right next to it a video with my virtual texture system with a complex 3D model from grafxbox, he made a good looking spaceship which i bought at cgtrader.
-At the moment I’m in the process of integrating the normal texture as well.
-And after the specular texture so that light reflections can also be fully appreciated.

 Scroll to Top